FLUX-SE/all_docs/documentation/4_Processing_Section.md

 Only available when in "M/S Mode"
 Since the M/S processing can dramatically change the stereo image (as in possibly making it too wide..), MS Width provides control over the actual stereo width.
-This setting can be effective when there’s a need for enhancing the stereo image width, increasing the room impres- sion and similar tasks.
+This setting can be effective when there’s a need for enhancing the stereo image width, increasing the room impression and similar tasks.

 ## Thickness (19)
 Fattens up the processed material by enhancing the low level frequencies when possible.
 The processing action will